John Adcock

-John B. Adcock (born April 1968) is Republican who served in the North Carolina General Assembly representing House District 37 in Wake County.
+John B. Adcock (born April 1968) is a Republican politician who served in the North Carolina General Assembly representing House District 37 in Wake County.
 He was appointed in September 2018 and was defeated in the subsequent election by Democrat Sydney Batch.

 Background and professional experience

 Adcock is a lifelong resident of Southern Wake County and graduated from Fuquay-Varina High School.
 He received a BA in Community & Regional Planning/Geography from Appalachian State University and then went on to receive his Masters in International Relations from the Catholic University of America and his JD from the University of Memphis.

-Adock is a practicing lawyer in Fuquay-Varina specializing in real estate, civil litigation, estate planning, and land use and zoning issues.
+Adcock is a practicing lawyer in Fuquay-Varina specializing in real estate, civil litigation, estate planning, and land use and zoning issues.
 Adcock is the manager of three separate LLCs including two real estate holding companies: ADARA Properties (a real estate holding company), Adcock & Adcock LLC, Adcock Hector Creek Farm LLC.

 Adcock is a member of three chambers of commerce (Fuquay-Varina, Holly Springs, and Apex).
 He is a registered Republican and has voted consistently in Wake County since 2000.